simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_140_ui-tools-code-examples/ui-tools-code-examples.md

-Javascript UI tools code examples
+JavaScript UI tools code examples
 =================================

 The Simplicit&eacute;&reg; UI tools methods are in the `Simplicite.UI` namespace and rely on jQuery&reg;.